mgkakadiya/question-and-answer/java/questions.md

 # List of Questions #
-Performance Improvements
+- Performance Improvements
-Database Changes
+- Database Changes
-Server Migrations and Interfaces
+- Server Migrations and Interfaces
-Relational and Non-Relational Databases
+- Relational and Non-Relational Databases
-HTTP Methods and REST APIs
+- HTTP Methods and REST APIs
-Promises and Asynchronous Programming
+- Promises and Asynchronous Programming
-Cultural Questions
+- Cultural Questions
-What is `System.out.println()` and how does it work?
+- What is `System.out.println()` and how does it work?
-Are we able to extent arraylist how?
+- Are we able to extent arraylist how?
-Memory Leaks and Garbage Collection in Java
+- Memory Leaks and Garbage Collection in Java
-**Q:** How can you detect and fix memory leaks in Java?
+- How can you detect and fix memory leaks in Java?
 ## SDLC (Software Development Life Cycle)
-**Q:** How would you approach SDLC for developing a two-page application?
+- **Q:** How would you approach SDLC for developing a two-page application?
 ## Non-Functional Requirements
-**Q:** What are non-functional requirements, and how should they be applied?
+- **Q:** What are non-functional requirements, and how should they be applied?
 ## Java 8 Features
-**Q:** What new features were introduced in Java 8?
+- **Q:** What new features were introduced in Java 8?
 ## REST API Security
-**Q:** How do you secure REST APIs?
+- **Q:** How do you secure REST APIs?
 ## Integration Testing vs. System Testing
-**Q:** What is the difference between integration testing and system testing?
+- **Q:** What is the difference between integration testing and system testing?
 ## 1. Code for Deadlock Execution (One Thread Uses Same Resource)
-## Deadlock Example Code:
+### Deadlock Example Code:
-## 2. Deadlock Example Using `Runnable`
+### 2. Deadlock Example Using `Runnable`
-## 3. Code for Writing Every 4th Character from a String
+- 3. Code for Writing Every 4th Character from a String
-## 4. Code for Writing the 4th Character from Every Second Word
+- 4. Code for Writing the 4th Character from Every Second Word

 # Q&A on Various Topics in Java, Spring Boot, React, and DevOps